 Custer was known by his fellow cadets at the U.S. Military Academy as the “dare-devil of the class” who devoted more energy to pranks than to his academic studies.
 Custer’s voluminous record of demerits earned him extra guard duty on most Saturdays, but he did manage to graduate from West Point in 1861, albeit as the lowest-ranking cadet, now known as “the goat.”

-4. Custer was the youngest Civil War general in the Union Army.
+4. Custer became a Civil War general in the Union Army at 23.

 5. His wife received the table on which the Civil War surrender terms were drafted.

 Custer served the Army of the Potomac with distinction from the First Battle of Bull Run in 1861 to Appomattox Court House four years later.
 Custer’s forces blocked Confederate General Robert E. Lee’s final retreat, and he received the white truce flag signifying Lee’s wish to meet with Union General Ulysses S. Grant.
 Custer was present in the front parlor of Wilmer McLean’s home on April 9, 1865, when Lee surrendered to Grant.
 General Philip Sheridan purchased the small spool-turned table used by Grant to draft and sign the terms of surrender and gave it to Libbie Custer in gratitude for her husband’s service.
 “Permit me to say, Madam,” Sheridan wrote to Libbie, “that there is scarcely an individual in our service who has contributed more to bring about this desirable result than your gallant husband.”
 After Libbie’s death in 1933, her will specified that the table be given to the Smithsonian Institution.

 6. Custer scented his hair with cinnamon oil.